 “I am there in the midst of them.”
 Matthew 18:20

 It’s a common Bible verse that you’ve probably heard or even said many times— “When two or three are gathered together in My name, I am there in the midst of them.”
-We find it in Matthew 18:20, and we (including me) often use this verse when we want to agree with someone in prayer.
+We find it in Matthew 18:20, and people often use this verse when they want to agree with someone in prayer.
+Unfortunately, that’s not what this verse is about at all.

 How to Handle Unruly Church Members

-Beginning in Matthew 18:15, Jesus is explaining to the people how to handle church discipline.
+Beginning in Matthew 18:15, Jesus is explaining to the people how to handle disputes among church members.

 “Moreover, if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.
 But if he will not hear, take with you one or two more that by the mouth of two or three witnesses, every word may be established.
 And if he refuses to hear them, tell it to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector.”